-The research program in transportation planning and operations is broadly focused in four areas:
+The research program in transportation planning and operations is broadly focused in three areas:

 - Travel behaviour research for developing countries